Symptoms & Risk Factors

 The papillary and follicular cancers are the types mostly associated with radiation exposure.
-If anyone else in the family had/has thyroid cancer

 Medullary thyroid cancer runs in families.
 It is associated with a change in a gene called RET.
 This change gets transferred from parent to child.
 This cancer may occur alone (called the Familial Medullary Cancer of thyroid) or in the company of other cancers (The group of cancers is called Multiple Endocrine Neoplasia, abbreviated as the MEN syndrome).

 A family history of goitre (meaning swollen thyroid gland) with multiple thyroid nodules may predispose individuals to papillary thyroid cancer.
 People with a family history of growths in the colon or rectum (Familial polyposis) are also at risk of the same.

 People with a goitre or benign thyroid nodule are at high risks

 Ages above 45 are at increases risks of acquiring thyroid cancers.

 As I had mentioned earlier females are thrice more predisposed to the risk of developing thyroid cancers.
 In women factors like a late child birth (above an age of 30) and use of oral contraceptive pills may also have an association with cancers of thyroid gland.

+Iodine as a risk factor is still under study.
+Evidences available are confusing.
+Too little iodine in diet may increase the risk of follicular cancer while too much of iodine breeds the risk of papillary cancer.
 Many of those who migrated from iodine poor regions to iodine rich regions have shown decreased trends of acquiring follicular cancer.
 Too much iodine in diet has been related to a higher incidence of papillary cancer in South India.